kodeblokken/game_core/README.md

 without needing to study every implementation of every function.
 All code and comments must be written in English.

+People use different IDEs and operating systems which can generate files local to these systems.
+If you want git to handle these files for you, just put them or their file extensions into the .gitignore file and git will ignore them.

 ```
 /**
  *  Returns the sum of x and y.